 If you have someone (a family member or friend) with an alcohol or drug problem, you are probably wondering how you can help him or her overcome that problem.
 There are some ways in which you can easily identify someone is suffering from alcohol or drug addiction.
 For instance, you can notice some changes in their relationships, work, social functioning, finances, healthy, family, or even legal issues.
 Fortunately, there are several actions you can possibly take to help your loved one or friend from becoming an addict.
-One of these methods are using a residential alcohol rehab, there are many of these places available nationally.
+One of these methods is using a residential rehabilitation center, there are many of these centers available nationally.

 Looking For Help

 Seek adequate and relevant information – the very first step to make is to read more information about symptoms and signs of substance use.
 There are so many resources that can give you some insights about alcohol and drug use.
 Once you have this information in mind, you can easily tell if a friend or loved one is an addict.

 Try to observe the individual’s behavior closely for some time – a week or so – to understand what actually makes you think that he/she has a problem related to alcohol or drug abuse.
 It is important to have this kind of information before deciding to discuss the issue with other family members or friends.
 It is advisable to speak directly with the victim or seek more advice from a professional.

 Discuss residential rehabilitation with others